dbsoft/dwindows/readme.txt

 Added DW_FEATURE_WINDOW_PLACEMENT to test to see if we can get or
     set the positions of the windows on the screen.
 Unavailable on the following: iOS, Android, GTK3 or GTK4 with Wayland.
+Added DW_FEATURE_TREE to test to see if we can use the tree widget.
+    The tree widget is unsupported on: iOS and Android.
+Added DW_FEATURE_TASKBAR to test to see if we can use a taskbar icon.
+    The only platform that supports this feature on all supported versions is Windows.
+OS/2 requires installed software, Mac requires Yosemite and later.
+GTK requires GTK2 or GTK3. iOS and Android are unsupported.
 Added dw_render_redraw() function to trigger a DW_SIGNAL_EXPOSE
     event on render widgets allowing drawing to happen in the callback.
 GTK4 and GTK3 with Wayland require drawing to be